choudharydhruv/deepRL-projects-udacity/README.md

 For this project, we will train an agent to navigate (and collect bananas!) in a large, square world.

 # Project 2: Continous Control

+For this environment we will train a multi-jointed arm that tracks a spgerical ball